CAU-Capstone-PPL/CafePlugGuardian-Server/README.md

    * npm install -g pm2
    * pm2 is a non-stop service based on node.js.
 Unlike other dependency packages, pm2 must be installed globally, so install it using the above command in the terminal.
 8. Install dependency packages with npm
+   * npm install
-   * Install dependency packages using the following command in the project directory in the environment where the server will run.
+   * Install dependency packages using the above command in the project directory in the environment where the server will run.
+9. Running backend server
+   1. npm start
+      * This command runs the server in the deployment environment.
+      * Runs as an uninterrupted service using pm2.
+   2. npm run dev
+      * This command runs the server in the local development environment.
+      * When developing using nodemon, when you modify the code, it is automatically reflected without the need to turn off and restart the development server.

 ## License
 This program is licensed under MIT